Independent Test Generation for RESTful APIs

-To understand the impact of the individual components of the \xone test generation methodology, we conducted an ablation study as shown in \Cref{fig:TGenEvalAblation}.
-The first column, \emph{Combinatorial+Random}, uses the combinatorial test generation approach from \Cref{sec:combinatorial-lift} and random value generation to populate primitive partitions.
-The second column, \emph{Combinatorial+LLM}, uses the combinatorial test generation approach from \Cref{sec:combinatorial-lift} and the LLM-based value generation from \Cref{sec:llm-partitions} to populate primitive partitions.
-The third column, \emph{\xone-Full}, is the full \btgen approach which includes mock-aware test generation from \Cref{sec:mock-aware}.
+\Cref{fig:TGenEvalAblation} evaluates the impact of the individual components of the \projName test generation methodology.
+The first column, \emph{Random Value Generation}, uses $2$-way sampling from \Cref{sec:soep} and random value generation to populate primitive partitions.
+The second column, \emph{LLM Value Generation}, uses the sampling test generation approach from \Cref{sec:decompose} and the LLM-based value generation from \Cref{sec:llm-partitions} to populate primitive partitions.
+The third column, \emph{LLM+Mock Value Generation}, is the full \projName approach which includes mock-aware test generation from \Cref{sec:mockgen}.

-Each component contributes meaningfully to the overall performance of \btgen, the standalone combinatorial test generation with random value generation (\emph{Combinatorial+Random}) provides a solid baseline, ranging from $30\%$-$70\%$ line coverage, and even out-performing previous state-of-the-art on the \emph{Genome Nexus} benchmark.
+Each component contributes meaningfully to the overall performance of \projName, the standalone combinatorial test generation with random value generation (\emph{Random Value Generation}) provides a solid baseline, ranging from $30\%$-$70\%$ line coverage, and even out-performing previous state-of-the-art on the \emph{Genome Nexus} benchmark.
 Introducing LLM-generation provides a universal and in $3/5$ tests a substantial boost in coverage.
-This is particularly pronounced in the \emph{market} benchmark where the first API under test is a registration, which requires a valid email address as one parameter which the LLM is able to reliably generate in the correct format.
 Finally, the introduction of mock-aware generation provides a further boost in coverage in critical cases.
 In the cases of the \emph{User Management} and \emph{Feature Service} benchmarks, the addition of mock-context information results in an $20\%$+ increase in coverage.
-These programs use a prepopulated (mock) databases for testing and require the use of an identifier from the prepopulated database to exercise various code paths.
-Without the explicit mock-data context, the LLM is able to generate a valid identifier but it is unlikely to generate one that is actually present in the database, crippling coverage.
+These programs use specific identifiers from a prepopulated testing database to exercise various code paths and, without access to this explicit mock-data context, the LLM can generate a valid identifier but not one that is actually present in the database.